Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 According to its website, Centrality is “a venture studio that partners with leading innovators in key industries to create a marketplace of applications.
 These applications allow consumers to manage everyday tasks and experiences using peer-to-peer transactions – all via one login and using blockchain-enabled infrastructure.”

-In other words, it aims to help tech startups and other business put their products and ideas on the blockchain ecosystem.
+In other words, it helps tech startups and other business put their products and ideas on the blockchain ecosystem.
 Centrality then becomes the central hub for all those dapps, which consumers can access using just the one login.

-Centrality says it also offers tools, services and applications that developers can use to create dapps.
+With staff in Auckland, London, Melbourne and Singapore, the Centrality platform offers the base for this marketplace of dapps.
+It also offers tools, services and applications that developers can use to create dapps.
 This design aims to give startups flexibility over their product, but at the same time ensure that there’s a standardised look and feel across all Centrality platform dapps.

 Centrality’s white paper sums up how the project works: